alvarogfn/styled-tools/.changeset/tiny-gifts-hope.md

 "styled-bettertools": patch
 ---

-Fix tools types to prevent errors with styled-components, emotion, etc
+Rewrites the types of utility functions to improve compatibility with different CSS-IN-JS libraries.
+Also removes csstype as a dependency.